Parking Disks

 - Specifications of Vehicle

-- Download the necessary forms above
+- Download the application forms from the links provided above.

 The Blue Flag is an environmental award, given to communities that make a special effort to manage their coastal/inland water environment and beaches with respect for the local environment and nature.
 To attain the Blue Flag status, the community and its beach operators have to fulfil a number of criteria covering water quality, environmental information and education, safety, service and facilities.
 Only local authorities or private beach operators can apply for a Blue Flag for beaches.